 Posers vs Kooks

 But posers are not kooks.
-Posers don’t cause accidents in the water, because, you know, they don’t surf.
+Posers don’t cause accidents in the water, because, you know, they are posers and don’t surf.

-A kook can also be described as a surfer who has an inflated perception of his surf skills and whose lack of knowledge, particularly concerning surf ethics, has the high probability of interfering with the enjoyment and safety of the other surfers in the water.
+A kook can also be described as a surfer who has an inflated perception of his or her surfing (snowboarding, skating, etc) skills and whose lack of knowledge, particularly concerning surf ethics, has the high probability of interfering with the enjoyment and safety of the other surfers in the water.

 We are waiting for the results of the research, but we bet the kooks in the water are the same ones who float into your lane when you are driving.